ilan2011/recipe-nutrition-analysis/README.md

 - Higher-calorie recipes tend to be more complex, with more ingredients and steps
 - The jump in nutritional values is particularly dramatic in the highest calorie quintile (80-100%)
 - Sugar content shows the smallest relative increase across quintiles compared to other nutrients

+## Framing a Prediction Problem

+We formulated our analysis as a regression problem to predict recipe calorie content.
+Here's the detailed framework:

+**Prediction Task**: Regression
+**Response Variable**: Calories per serving
+**Goal**: Predict the number of calories in a recipe using its other nutritional information and characteristics

+We chose calories as our prediction target because:
+1. It's a crucial piece of nutritional information for health-conscious cooking
+2. It has clear real-world applications for recipe planning and dietary management
+3. It can be objectively measured, unlike subjective metrics like ratings

+**Evaluation Metric**: Mean Absolute Error (MAE)

+We selected MAE as our evaluation metric because:
+1. It provides errors in the same units as our target (calories), making it directly interpretable
+2. It represents the average number of calories our predictions are off by
+3. It handles outliers more robustly than squared error metrics, which is important given the natural variation in recipe calories
+4. The linear nature of the error better matches our use case - being off by 100 calories isn't necessarily 4 times worse than being off by 50 calories